-The clock tree has been reverse engineered by using the performance counters (detailed in section III) which can count every clock cycle of most clock domains.
-The clocks can be read through nvatiming, a tool from the envytools repository [12].
+NVIDIA GPUs' clock trees have been reverse engineered by using the performance counters (detailed in section III) which can count every clock cycle of most clock domains.
+The clocks can be read through nvatiming, a tool from the envytools repository [10].
 This tool should be run before and after modifying the content of a register that is suspected to configure the clock tree.
 As a start, it is possible to check all the registers NVIDIA's proprietary driver reads from or writes to when reclocking the GPU.
-These reads/writes can be logged by tracing the Memory-Mapped IO (MMIO) accesses of the proprietary driver using the MMIO-trace feature of the Linux kernel [13].
+These reads/writes can be logged by tracing the Memory-Mapped IO (MMIO) accesses of the proprietary driver using the MMIO-trace feature of the Linux kernel [11].